devharish1371/algo_trading/README.md

-# 🚀 Algo Trading with DCRNN (Deep Graph Convolutional Recurrent Neural Network)
+# 🚀 Algo Trading with DCRNN (Diffusion Graph Convolutional Recurrent Neural Network)

 A sophisticated algorithmic trading system that uses Deep Graph Convolutional Recurrent Neural Networks (DCRNN) to predict stock prices by leveraging both temporal patterns and inter-stock relationships in the market.